top of page

 What we do

-Wycombe Furniture Forum unites our local furniture and furnishings sector—from large manufacturers to small studios, and classrooms to council chambers—to drive collaboration, communication, and innovation.
+Wycombe Furniture Forum unites our local furniture and furnishings sector - from large manufacturers to small studios, classrooms to council chambers - to drive collaboration, communication, and innovation.

 Carpenter at Work